 We normally run our apps behind a proxy like Nginx.
 The proxy is still running with elevated permissions, though.
 Better is if we redirect traffic from port 80 to the app in the firewall using an iptables rule.
 Nothing runs as root.

 We normally use firewalls and security groups to restrict inbound traffic, but we can also use them to restrict outbound traffic.
 Set up firewall rules which allow only the intended activity of the app.
 If someone hacks your system and gets access to data, make it hard to get it out.
-Make it impossible to probe other internal systems from your app server looking for vulnerabilities.
-Keep your server from being used to attack other sites on the internet.
+Make it impossible to use your app server to probe other internal systems looking for vulnerabilities or attack other sites on the internet.
 Whitelist IPs to make sure that requests are coming from the correct place.

 Restrict access with IAM roles

 When your app is running in a cloud environment like AWS, it needs to access various resources like S3 buckets.
 Instead of putting AWS keys on your instance where they can be stolen, assign an instance role which implicitly gives it access to resources at runtime.
 Amazon is making it possible to access databases using IAM roles.
 You can restrict access by source IP, so even if an attacker gets your keys, they can't access resources from outside the instance.
-The IAM instance role can give it access to encryption keys in KMS.
-You can transparently get access to encrypted S3 buckets or access API keys for third party services from Parameter Store.
+The IAM instance role can give it access to encryption keys in KMS, giving it access to encrypted S3 buckets or API keys for third party services from Parameter Store.

 Putting it into practice

-As you can see, there are lots of ways that we can restrict the deployment environment to make life harder for attackers.
+As you can see, there are lots of ways to restrict the deployment environment to make life harder for attackers.
 The key is to think about exactly what your application needs to do, then try to find ways to make sure that it can only do that.

-There is a lot more to security than just the app itself.
-This is part of a "defense in depth" approach.
+There is much more to security than just the app itself.
+This is a "defense in depth" approach.
 Security issues are inevitable, we need to limit their impact.
-Attackers have to break multiple layers in order to compromise your app and make use of data and credentials that they obtain.
+Attackers must break multiple layers in order to compromise your app and make use of data and credentials that they obtain.

 Similarly, we need to monitor systems so that we know when they are attacked or parts have been compromised.
-We add an audit trail to identify the source of attacks, e.g. compromised user accounts or hostile internal users.
-We restrict access to data so that there is a data breach, we can identify exactly which data was leaked.
+Add an audit trail to identify the source of attacks, e.g. compromised user accounts or hostile internal users.
+Restrict access to data so that there is a data breach, we can identify exactly which data was leaked.